 New Registrants - Short-term Rentals

-If the hotel is a short-term rental registering with the City of Austin for the first time, a short-term rental license must first be obtained in order to operate.
+If the hotel is a short-term rental registering with the City of Austin for the first time, a short-term rental license must first be obtained and it must be renewed annually in order to operate.
 Please visit www.austintexas.gov/str to find out more about this process.
 Please note: even if the STR ordinance does not apply to you, the ordinances regarding the collection and remittance of hotel occupancy taxes still apply.

 The City of Austin’s Hotel Occupancy Tax rate is 9 percent, comprised of a 7 percent occupancy tax and an additional 2 percent venue project tax.
 Texas law requires that each bill or other receipt for a hotel charge subject to the tax imposed for a venue project contain a statement in a conspicuous location stating: “The City of Austin requires that an additional tax of two percent (2%) be imposed on each hotel charge for the purpose of financing a venue project.”